 Subjects in this program are numbered according to the School/Department in which each is taught.
-Their descriptions, however, appear under Faculty of Arts.
-Graduate Study in the Subject Descriptions section later in this handbook.
+Their descriptions, however, appear under Faculty of Arts: Graduate Study in the Subject Descriptions section later in this handbook.

-in the Sub ject Descriptions section later in this handbook.
-15.716G Science, Technology and Economic Development 26.568G Technology and Alternative Development 30.960G Technology and Organizations 53.309G Social and Technological Forecasting 62.701G Philosophy and Methodology of Science 62.709G The Scientific Community 62.710G Science, Philosophy and Social Values 62.711G Marxism and the Critique of Science† 62.714G Knowledge, Power and Public Policy 62.715G Cause, Belief and Progress in the History of Science 62.716G Science and Society in the Twentieth Century 62.718G Science in National Cultures: Comparative Historical Perspectives
+- 15.716G Science, Technology and Economic Development - 26.568G Technology and Alternative Development - 30.960G Technology and Organizations - 53.309G Social and Technological Forecasting - 62.701G Philosophy and Methodology of Science - 62.709G The Scientific Community - 62.710G Science, Philosophy and Social Values - 62.711G Marxism and the Critique of Science - 62.714G Knowledge, Power and Public Policy

-62.719G Science Policy: The International Dimension
+- 62.715G Cause, Belief and Progress in the History of Science - 62.716G Science and Society in the Twentieth Century - 62.718G Science in National Cultures: Comparative Historical Perspectives - 62.719G Science Policy: The International Dimension